 Planning Guide to Redwood National and State Parks

-California boasts two of the three types of redwoods.
+California boasts two of the three types of redwoods in the world.
+Best of all, many are protected in national and state parks.

-Redwood National and State Parks—Find Coast Redwoods along U.S. 101 in northern California coast in-between Eureka and Crescent City.
+Redwood National and State Parks—Find Coast Redwoods along U.S. 101 on the northern California coast between Eureka and Crescent City.
+The Muir Woods National Monument is closer to San Francisco.

 Sequoia and Kings Canyon National Park—See a couple of the tallest Giant Sequoias in a pair of parks that adjoin.